- Strives to provide long-term capital appreciation by investing in equity and equity-related securities of foreign companies

 meet your managers

-Active equity specialist that builds global, stock-driven portfolios based on fundamental research – devoted to delivering optimum investment outcomes and superior client relationships.
+Martin Currie builds global, stock-driven portfolios based on fundamental research, devoting all of its resources to delivering optimum investment outcomes and superior client relationships.

 Meet Your Managers